 GPS Trackers Types for Vehicle, Equipment, and Assets

-The majority of vehicle and equipment GPS trackers are designed for cars and bigger pieces of equipment like boats and trailers.
+The majority of vehicle and equipment GPS trackers are designed for cars and larger pieces of equipment like boats and trailers.

 There are three primary equipment GPS trackers offered: Plug-in, hardwired, and battery-operated GPS car trackers.